yarri/Atk14Book/public/book/01-installation/01-requirements.md

 ### Operating System

-A real operating system is required - Linux, FreeBSD...
+A UNIX-like operating system is required - Linux, FreeBSD...

 This chapter describes ATK14 installation on UBUNTU 10.10 or higher.